Andrea Fortunato: Style of play

-A strong, hard-working, dynamic, energetic, and gregarious team player, Fortunato was known for his pace, class, stamina, determination, and tactical intelligence as a footballer, which enabled him to cover the left flank well and win back possession effectively.
-He also had a good left foot and was known for his crossing accuracy from the touchline, and ability to beat opponents, make attacking runs down the wing, and deliver balls to teammates in the area.
-Although he played at left-back throughout his professional career, or as an attacking wing-back, he was a highly versatile player, who started out playing as a centre-forward and as a left midfielder in his youth, and was also capable of playing as a central or defensive midfielder, as a centre-back, or as a sweeper.
-A precocious player, he was regarded as one of the most promising young left-backs of his generation in Italy; his playing style was frequently compared with that of legendary former Juventus full-back Antonio Cabrini.
-In addition to his talent and footballing skills, Fortunato was also known for his calm composure, friendly personality, and strong mentality, both on the pitch and in the dressing room, in spite of his reserved, and introverted character.
+Fortunato was known for his pace, stamina, determination, and tactical intelligence as a footballer, which enabled him to cover the left flank and win back possession.
+He had a good left foot and was known for his crossing accuracy from the touchline, and ability to beat opponents, make attacking runs down the wing, and deliver balls to teammates in the area.
+Although he played at left-back throughout his professional career, or as an attacking wing-back, he was a versatile player, who started out playing as a centre-forward and as a left midfielder in his youth, and was also capable of playing as a central or defensive midfielder, as a centre-back, or as a sweeper.
+He was regarded as a promising young left-back of his generation in Italy; his playing style was frequently compared with that of former Juventus full-back Antonio Cabrini.
+In addition to his footballing skills, Fortunato was also known for his calm composure and friendly personality, in spite of his reserved character.